Surprise, surprise: Jaguars make Trevor Lawrence starting QB - WHIZ News

 JACKSONVILLE, Fla.
-(AP) — Urban Meyer assumed Trevor Lawrence would be his starting quarterback long before he even took the Jacksonville job.
+(AP) — Urban Meyer figured Trevor Lawrence would be his starting quarterback long before he even took the Jacksonville job.

 But Meyer insisted Lawrence earn the spot, whether his goal was to send a message to his young team or set a tone for his NFL tenure.
 So Meyer staged a sometimes laughable “competition” during offseason workouts, training camp and the preseason.